Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 callers must call `poll` exactly with the same data until `Poll::Ready` is returned.
 Callers are not allowed to drop the object before the pending IO operation had been completed.

+While this sounds "complicated to get right", we should remind ourself that e.g. current-generation TLS libraries like OpenSSL or S2N already make use of similar APIs, and require the caller to repeat passing the same buffer until `EAGAIN` is no longer returned.

 In order to support cooperative cancellation some kind of cancel method can be added.
 The implementation of this could for example forward the cancellation